 • Julia Evans — I think I added this one because of some Nix posts they wrote.

 • Pablo Meier - morepablo.com — Random thoughts on lots of topics.
-The ones on programming language choice1 and company culture are thought provoking.
+The ones on programming language choice *Just one example with links to others, Where have all the hackers gone?. and company culture are thought provoking.
 Fighting over frameworks is a good one especially with respect to following what everyone else is doing without much question.

 • Tanya Reilly - No Idea Blog — I just found this blog, mostly through their book The Staff Engineer’s Path which jumped to the top of my reading list.